Changing Nature of Database Management

 The columnstore index is predominantly meant for the scan centric DW / Reporting type of queries.
 I have seen/heard query times come down significantly as a result of this index for very large reporting / DW type of queries.

 SQL Server 2014 added In-Memory OLTP tables and indexes to the mix, project Hekaton.
 Though severely restricted in usage scenarios due to limitations such as no constraints, no FKs, limited datatype support etc., the overall performance improvement can be huge, anywhere from 2x to 40x (workload and IO dependent).

 Along with software feature improvement, came the advent of Appliances, hardware based devices for specific workload scenarios, such as the APS (formerly called PDW) for DW type workload.
-Through MPP type architecture, very large DW query performance got significantly improved and queries that used to take hours got reduced to minutes.
+Through MPP type architecture, very large DW query performance got significantly improved.
+For example, the queries that used to take hours are now running in just minutes.

 Feature and Appliance Impact on DBAs

 Through the feature advancement and the advent of the appliances, some of the DBA tasks in the performance tuning area got a little simplified.
 A DBA no longer had to worry about the complex query tuning intricacies in terms of indexing, statistics, data distribution, query and join structure, etc. In fact, Microsoft proudly claims regarding its APS appliance that it will significantly reduce and to a large extent even eliminate query tuning etc.